bihealth/sodar-django-site/README.rst

     $ ./manage.py migrate

-Create a Django superuser for the example_site:
+Create a Django superuser for the web site:

 .. code-block:: console